-Technomancy 101 is dedicated to my fellow technomancers: Ferdinando Buscema, Maggie Buxton, Pablo Cabana, Jeff Howard, Tina Hyland, Matt Kaybryn, Howard Rheingold, Maria Saridaki, Jael Topek, Meghan Elizabeth Trainor, Lua Valentia, Damien Patrick Williams.
+Technomancy 101 is dedicated to my fellow technomancers: Ferdinando Buscema, Maggie Buxton, Pablo Cabana, Eddie Garou, Jeff Howard, Tina Hyland, Matt Kaybryn, Howard Rheingold, Maria Saridaki, Jael Topek, Meghan Elizabeth Trainor, Lua Valentia, Damien Patrick Williams.

 Last but light years from least, GOB FOU to all of you who know who you are.
 “We really shook the pillars of heaven, didn’t we, Wang?”

 Inspirational Music: Blood Ceremony; Electric Wizard’s Come My Fanatics…; Electro-Industrial Assassins; Vatic[A.N.]’s Infocalypse; Keygen Church; Mare Cognitum; Master Boot Record; Old World Radio; Bal-Sagoth’s The Power Cosmic; Shadowrun video game soundtracks; SomaFM; Gloryhammer’s Space 1992: Rise of the Chaos Wizards; Temple ov Saturn; Tron: Legacy R3C0NF1GUR3D; Ayreon’s Universal Migrator; The Sword’s Warp Riders